 Dental implants are the new standard of care for tooth replacement

-Dental implants are a great way to replace missing teeth and to a have fixed dentures.
+Dental implants are a great way to replace missing teeth and to have fixed dentures.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 Reasons for dental implants: